kartikgiri92/Programming_Contests_Solutions/README.md

-This is a collection of (nearly) all the solutions I've written for programming contests.
+This is a collection of solutions I've written for programming contests.

-Email me if you have any comments at kartikgiri92@gmail.com.
+Email me for queries at kartikgiri92@gmail.com.

 How To Get Better At Coding :-
     1. Practice
-    2. Don't waste time on a single problem, see it's solution.
-    3. Read other people's code.
+    2. Read other people's code.

 Websites for Practice :-
     - https://www.hackerrank.com/dashboard